 With Amazon’s main website and third-party sellers taking up 35% of the online market share, pet startups are left to fight over the remaining food in the bowl.

-oupled with the launching of Amazon’s first private-label pet brand Wag, might have traditional retailers with their tail in between their legs.
-The Wag brand offers dry food, the highest moving categories within pet, exclusively to its Prime members.
+Coupled with the launching of Amazon’s first private-label pet brand Wag, might have traditional retailers with their tails in between their legs.
+The Wag brand offers dry food, the highest moving category within pets, exclusively to its Prime members.

 While Amazon’s scale and market share might seem daunting, it does offer a glimpse of hope for brands looking to enter the online pet space.
 Amazon’s success shows that there is money to be made in the ecommerce space for the pet industry.

-It further affirms pet brands need to take things digital in order to succeed and gain more market share.
+It further affirms pet brands need to take things digital to succeed and gain more market share.